 Tips on how to buy a Shemagh

-Now that we know how to tie a shemagh, it's time to know what to look out for in buying one.
-Buying one can be sometimes overwhelming, especially if it's your first time.
+Now that we know how to tie a shemagh, it’s time to know what to look for when buying one.
+Buying one can sometimes be overwhelming, especially if it’s your first time.

 Thus, these are some of the features that you should check out in choosing a shemagh in the market: